janstrohschein/KOARCH/Big_Data_Platform/Docker/HMI/Plot/readme.md

 + "y" contains all the data that should be plotted.
 Each entry will create another tab with a new plot.
 It also needs to contain the data for the multi-filter, if the plot is a multi-plot.

-Please start the Example Containers with:\
+Please start the Example Containers in another terminal window with:\
 `docker-compose up`

 This starts the three modules, sends the example data, collects it in the reporting module and forwards the incoming data to the plot server.